-How Many Players Are Playing Monster Hunter Wilds?4 min read
+How Many Players Are Playing Monster Hunter Wilds?

 Steam Numbers

-Compared to previous MHW installments, Monster Hunter Wilds release is one of the biggest moments for Capcom and it felt like a global event.
-Right after its launch, the steam number skyrocketed.
-We witnessed that the peak concurrent players of Monster Hunter Wilds reached 1,384,608 at once.
-And, with this huge number, the game became the biggest PC launch for the franchise.
-With such a huge player base, the early game, Monster Hunter World felt like just a warm up for Capcom.
+Compared to previous Monster Hunter installments, the release of Monster Hunter Wilds was one of Capcom’s biggest gaming moments, it truly felt like a global event.
+Right after launch, the Steam numbers skyrocketed.
+We witnessed peak concurrent players reaching 1,384,608 at once.
+With this massive number, the game became the biggest PC launch in the franchise’s history.
+At that time, even Monster Hunter: World looked like just a warm-up for Capcom.

 Why Did The Numbers Drop So Hard?